|

 and Teenagers-Only classes as well as seperate

-weight loss ), giving them an activity to pursue
+weight loss ), and giving them an activity to

-their Black Belt or competing in the sport of
+towards their Black Belt or competing as an Amateur

-has raised thousands of pounds for various causes
+thousands of pounds for various causes and charities.

 The logo used for Warrington